tairasoul/computercraft-sync/README.md

 ### maxRequestSize
 How large (in bytes, I think) a request can be.
 Defaults to 50kb, can be set larger or smaller depending on the server config.

-This attempts to take into account pako deflated size, but won't be entirely accurate as deflating the entire request chunk will end up smaller than the individual requests themselves.
+This attempts to take into account deflated size, but won't be entirely accurate as deflating the entire request chunk will end up smaller than the individual requests themselves.

 ## Initial client setup